godotengine/godot-docs/classes/class_poolcolorarray.rst

 - :ref:`PoolColorArray<class_PoolColorArray>` **PoolColorArray** **(** :ref:`Array<class_Array>` from **)**

-Construct a new ``PoolColorArray``.
+Constructs a new ``PoolColorArray``.
 Optionally, you can pass in a generic :ref:`Array<class_Array>` that will be converted.

 .. _class_PoolColorArray_method_append:

 - void **append** **(** :ref:`Color<class_Color>` color **)**

-Append an element at the end of the array (alias of :ref:`push_back<class_PoolColorArray_method_push_back>`).
+Appends an element at the end of the array (alias of :ref:`push_back<class_PoolColorArray_method_push_back>`).

 .. _class_PoolColorArray_method_append_array:

 - void **append_array** **(** :ref:`PoolColorArray<class_PoolColorArray>` array **)**

-Append a ``PoolColorArray`` at the end of this array.
+Appends a ``PoolColorArray`` at the end of this array.

 .. _class_PoolColorArray_method_insert:

 - :ref:`int<class_int>` **insert** **(** :ref:`int<class_int>` idx, :ref:`Color<class_Color>` color **)**

-Insert a new element at a given position in the array.
+Inserts a new element at a given position in the array.
 The position must be valid, or at the end of the array (``idx == size()``).

 .. _class_PoolColorArray_method_invert:

 - void **invert** **(** **)**

-Reverse the order of the elements in the array.
+Reverses the order of the elements in the array.

 .. _class_PoolColorArray_method_push_back:

 - void **push_back** **(** :ref:`Color<class_Color>` color **)**

-Append a value to the array.
+Appends a value to the array.

 .. _class_PoolColorArray_method_remove:

 - void **remove** **(** :ref:`int<class_int>` idx **)**

-Remove an element from the array by index.
+Removes an element from the array by index.

 .. _class_PoolColorArray_method_resize:

 - void **resize** **(** :ref:`int<class_int>` idx **)**

-Set the size of the array.
-If the array is grown reserve elements at the end of the array.
-If the array is shrunk truncate the array to the new size.
+Sets the size of the array.
+If the array is grown, reserves elements at the end of the array.
+If the array is shrunk, truncates the array to the new size.

 .. _class_PoolColorArray_method_set:

 - void **set** **(** :ref:`int<class_int>` idx, :ref:`Color<class_Color>` color **)**

-Change the :ref:`Color<class_Color>` at the given index.
+Changes the :ref:`Color<class_Color>` at the given index.

 .. _class_PoolColorArray_method_size: